jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 but it’s critical to think about *something*; to engage our brain and not just our fingers.

-This also means we have to slow down.
+This also means we have to slow down when we practice scales.
 There’s no time to think about each note if we’re shredding at top speed.
 Perhaps surprisingly,
 practicing slowly and intentionally like this is actually the most effective way to develop speed.